 \section{Relations deduced from regularized double shuffle relations}

-As stated in Section \ref{Sec:Intro}, it is conjectured that the regularized double shuffle relations give all algebraic relations among multiple zeta values.
-Hence one can obtain any algebraic relations from the regularized double shuffle relations.
-In this section, we reformulated and prove some of these results, which provide some evidences for the conjecture.
+As stated in Section \ref{Sec:Intro}, it is conjectured that the regularized double shuffle relations give all algebraic relations among multiple zeta values, and hence one could obtain any algebraic relations from the regularized double shuffle relations.
+In this section, we reformulate and prove some of these results, which provides some evidence for the conjecture.